collabnix/docker-workshop/Challange-Volumes.md

 # Docker Workshop
-Challange 1 : install and interact with Redis
+Challange 02 : Run Nginx container with mount to local folder

 ---

 ## Instructions

- 1. in this challange you are required to run a redis docker image.
+ 1. in this challange you are required to run an nginx web server.
+ 2. nginx usually runs on port 8080
  2. recall that Redis is combined of the redis server and a CLI tool that ships with the redis binaries.
  3. your goal is to add several keys to redis and use a small program that prints those values.
  4. you can use the Docker Hub Redis Readme that has all the instructions needed for this task :